tywalch/electrodb/README.md

 | Property | Description |
 | ----------- | ----------- |
 | service  | Name of the application using the entity, used to namespace all entities |
-entity | Name of the entity that is the schema represents |
+entity | Name of the entity that the schema represents |
 table | Name of the dynamodb table in aws |
 version | (optional) The version number of the schema, used to namespace keys |
 attributes | An object containing each attribute that makes up the schema |